 Njideka celebrates her identity by physically using her own images in her work.
 This varies from her own photographs to images from popular Nigerian magazines, all things that she grew up with.
 The artist returns to Nigeria each year, with a list of things she wishes to photograph for future paintings.

-By using this imagery, Njideka hopes that other people will recognise elements.
+By using this imagery, Njideka hopes that other people will recognize elements of her work.
 She hopes to connect with others in this way.
-"Because if I have that feeling", she writes, "then someone else who grew up in Nigeria in the eighties and nineties will have that feeling.
-We have shared memories."
+“Because if I have that feeling”, she writes, “then someone else who grew up in Nigeria in the eighties and nineties will have that feeling.
+We have shared memories.”

 Nigeria was a British Colony until 1960.
 Even today, there is still evidence of the British and she writes of Nigeria itself as “a weird mix of different cultures.”
 The influence of American pop culture was also present when she was growing up.
 In a way, this mix is reflected through the multiple techniques that she uses.
 She interprets and displays her own identity as a mix of Nigerian and American influences.
 To Njideka, Nigeria is still home.